 Another bright spot: After a number of quarters of disappointing trading revenue, wild price swings for markets in the first quarter meant Wall Street's trading desks reported one of their best three-month periods in years.

-Bank of America reported that trading revenue, excluding an accounting adjustment, rose less than 1% to $4.053 billion from $4.029 billion in the first quarter of last year.
+Bank of America reported that trading revenue, excluding an accounting adjustment, rose less than 1% to $4.053 billion from $4.029 billion in the year-ago quarter.
 JPMorgan Chase & Co. and Citigroup Inc., the other two big Wall Street banks that reported results Friday, also showed rising trading revenue.